berkeley-scf/berkeley-scf.github.io/servers/cluster/submitting.md

 Submitted batch job 380
 :::

+Purdom group members have priority access to these nodes.
+If you are in the group, simply submit jobs t the epurdom partition and you will automatically preempt jobs by users not in the group if it is needed for your job to run.

+Non-group members can submit jobs as well, but jobs may be preempted (killed) without warning if group member jobs need the resources being used.
+Pre-emptible jobs are requeued when preemption happens and should restart when the needed resources become available.
+If you see that your job is not being requeued, please contact us.

+If you need more than one CPU, please request that using the `--cpus-per-task` flag.
+The value you specify actually requests that number of hardware threads, but with the caveat that a given job is allocated all the threads on a given core to avoid contention between jobs for a given physical core.

 #### jsteinhardt partition

-The jsteinhardt partition has various nodes with newer CPUs, a lot of memory, and very fast disk I/O to `/tmp` and `/var/tmp` using an NVMe SSD.
-These nodes are owned by a faculty member and are made available on a preemptible basis.
-Your job could be cancelled without warning at any time if researchers in the faculty member's group need to run a job using the cores/memory your job is using.
-However we don't expect this to happen too often given that the nodes have 64 cores (96 cores and 104 cores in the cases of balrog and saruman, respectively) that can be shared amongst jobs.
+The jsteinhardt partition has various nodes.
+While these nodes are primarily intended for use for their GPUs, many of them have newer CPUs, a lot of memory, and very fast disk I/O to `/tmp` and `/var/tmp` using an NVMe SSD.

+Non-group members can submit jobs as well, but jobs may be preempted (killed) without warning if group member jobs need the resources being used.
+Pre-emptible jobs are requeued when preemption happens and should restart when the needed resources become available.
+If you see that your job is not being requeued, please contact us.

  For example to request use of one of these nodes, which are labelled as `manycore` nodes:

 :::{code} shell-session